apitanga/quest/README.md

 - **Source Control**: Git

 ## Architecture
 In this project, GitHub Actions are the backbone of our CI/CD strategy, orchestrating the build and deployment.
-Docker wraps our application as a neat immutable, deployable artifact, while Terraform scripts lay down the infrastructure on Google Cloud Run.
+Docker wraps the node,js application as an immutable, deployable artifact, while Terraform scripts lay down the infrastructure on Google Cloud Run.
 Nginx plays its part as a reverse proxy, and Supervisord keeps our containerized processes in line.

 ## Setting Things Up
-Our integration and deployment routine is fully automated via GitHub Actions.
+The integration and deployment routine is fully automated via GitHub Actions.
 It covers everything from Docker builds to pushing images to the container registry, with Terraform handling the cloud infrastructure deployment.
 You shuold be able to clone this repo, add your auth secrets and everything should Just Work.

 ### Essential GitHub Secrets
 - **Google Cloud Auth (`GCP_SA_KEY`)**: Our key to the Google Cloud kingdom.